 - The system automatically sends transport jobs to the operator

-- Docking stations support or replace your manual postings
+- Docking stations support or replace your manual bookings

 - A mixed mode consisting of non-automated and automated transport is possible

-3. Do you automatically record postings at machines and docking stations, do automated guided vehicle systems automatically take over the transportation?
+3. Do you automatically record bookings at machines and docking stations, do AGV systems automatically take over the transportation?

 - The system sends transport orders to the AGV with integration with a small storage system (manual removal from storage)

-- Docking stations, TRUMPF machine tools and digitally connected workstations keep order and inventory information synchronised.
+- Docking stations, TRUMPF machine tools and digitally connected workstations keep order and inventory information synchronized.
 This creates a continuous material flow

 - A mixed mode consisting of non-automated transport (personnel) and automated vehicles (AGV) is possible